 Nobody knows exactly where kombucha actually comes from.
 It’s been consumed for at least two millennia, with China, Korea, Japan and Russia among the contenders for claiming it as their “invention.”
 But although kombucha’s origins may be disputed, its rampant rise in popularity around the globe most certainly isn’t.

 A decade ago, outside of Asia and Eastern Europe, where the drink was traditionally consumed, only self-professed health nuts would have tried this strange fermented cold tea beverage.
 Back then, consumers, by and large, still preferred to stick to safe ready-to-drink (‘ice’) tea, juices, functional waters and, of course, coconut water when searching for a healthy alternative to conventional carbonates.
-This article looks at some key aspects of today’s global kombucha market, like which are the top brands, what types of claims are most important in different markets and also the need to address new target audiences.
+This article looks at some key aspects of today’s global kombucha market, like which are the top brands and what types of claims are most important in different markets.
+It also discusses the need to address new target audiences, like young males and mature consumers.

 Kombucha – a growth market